hausdorff/regret/README.md

 * **Handles multiresolutional data, tabular data, relational data, etc.** This is all down the line but also important.

+## Why is it called "regret"?

+The measurement that tells you how well a streaming ML algorithm works is called regret.
+We are into things that are poetically ironic.

 ## License